 Another smart move is to buy at the time you need it.
 For instance, you’ll likely need a high chair, but you won’t need one for several months after the baby is born.

 After three kids, I’ve become more familiar with consignment stores, Craigslist and eBay.
-From children’s books to old strollers, I sell items my kids have outgrown to keep clutter small.
+From children’s books to old strollers, I sell items my kids have outgrown to avoid baby clutter.
 If the items aren’t in great condition, donate it to your local Goodwill store or to willing friends.
 Recycle anything else that’s keeping your home cluttered.

 Along those lines, don’t open items you’re not ready to use just yet.
 For instance, we had several food containers we didn’t end up using.
 Because they were never opened, they sold for a higher price than had we opened it (even if they were never used).